Wolfiwolf/simple_file_system/README.md

 # Simple File System
 This project was made to simply interface with a SD card with a MCU because I had problems with FATFS and FreeRTOS combined.
 It is generalized so it can be used with any storage medium as long as it can be read by pages of 512 bytes.

+## Disclaimer
+The code is not fully optimized and despite the testing there can be bugs.
+If this library shows to be valuable to people it will be thoroughly tested and optimized.

 ## Instructions

 All you have to do is implement the next functions: